mgbleichner/nEEGlace/README.md

 ### Solder Connectors onto Amplifier.
 The connector cables can be soldered onto either the front or the back of PCB board of the amplifier.
 When you buy the smarting amplifier, the connector cables are on top.
 We place the cables from below.
 This allows us to position the cables in the neck piece.
 The pin arrangement of the amplifier can also be found in the [SMARTING User Manual](https://mbraintrain.com/wp-content/uploads/2016/08/SMARTING-User-Manual.pdf).
-The schematic for connecting amplifier and connectors can be found [here](./img/Soldering_Connectors.pdf).

 * The connector cable should be about 5 cm long (A).
 * The cables are connected on the backside (B, bottom).